sahilgharte/React_Practice_1/Readme.md

   2. Understood Functional Component & Class Component
   3. Uses, how to use and different approches to use functional component.
   4. JSX escape any malacious data that may come from bad api or any where else.
-  5. JSE sanitizes all the malicious data.
+  5. JSE sanitizes all the malicious data .